Qualification types in the United Kingdom: Foundation Degrees

 Foundation Degrees are at level 5 on the FHEQ; they are not offered in Scotland.

 Higher Technical Qualifications

-Higher Technical Qualifications in digital skills are to be available from September 2022, and cycle 2 Digital, Construction, and Health and Science Higher Technical Qualification routes are expected to be available from September 2023.
+Higher Technical Qualifications (HTQs) in digital skills are to be available from September 2022, and cycle 2 Digital, Construction, and Health and Science Higher Technical Qualification routes are expected to be available from September 2023.

 GCSEs/National 5s

 GCSEs (General Certificate of Secondary Education) are the main qualification taken by 14- to 16-year-olds (adults can take them as well) in England and Wales.
 They are available in a wide range of academic and applied (work-related) subjects, and as a ‘short-course’ option (equivalent to half a full GCSE).

 GCSEs are at levels 1 and 2 on the RQF, depending on the grade achieved.

 The Scottish equivalent of GCSE is the National 5 qualification.

 HNCs and HNDs

 HNCs (Higher National Certificates) and HNDs (Higher National Diplomas) are work-related higher education qualifications.

 HNCs can take one year to complete full-time.
 HNDs take two years full-time (both can be studied part-time).
 They are highly valued by employers, and can count towards membership of professional bodies and other employer organisations.

-HNCs and HNDs are at level 5 on the NQF.
+HNCs and HNDs are at levels 4 and 5 of the FHEQ.